jrmi/wire.io/README.md

 Way mush simpler and light than Autobahn and don't need a fat router when you need something less powerfull.
 It based on venerable and very usefull [socket.io](https://socket.io/).

+Compatible with 2.X and 3.X version of socket.io.

 ## Installation

 ```sh